so-stj/IPDroper/README.md

  5) AFNIC - Association française pour le nommage Internet en coopération

- User allow to select numbers between 1-5.
+ User allow to select one that numbers between 1-5 of NRO.
  After that enter the country alpha2 code to block and begin the process of configuration on iptables.